surlabs/PanoptoPageComponent/README.md

 	</picture>
 </div>

-# Panopto Repository Object Plugin for ILIAS 7
+# Panopto Page Component Plugin for ILIAS 9
 This plugin allows users to embed Panopto videos in ILIAS as Page Component objects

 ## Installation & Update